1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Ashokan edicts show friendly relations with Pandyas.

-26. The Pandyas revived their power after the defeat of the Kalabhras under:
+26. The Pandyas revived their power after the defeat of the Kalabhras under ____________.

 A) Nedunjeliyan